mdg-graphics/mili-python/doc/source/examples.rst

 The dictionary returned by :code:`elems_of_nodes` has the same format as that returned by :code:`mesh_entities_within_radius`

 The function :code:`nearest_node` finds the closest node to a given 3d coordinate at a specified time step.
+This function also takes the optional argument :code:`material` that limits the search to specific material name(s) or number(s).

 .. code-block:: python